 We’ll dig into why tracking your spending can have a profound impact on your life and what you should focus on first when cutting back.

-At Define Financial, we are big fans of tracking your spending.
-But it’s not because we’re nerds who love spreadsheets.
-(Although, that is true of your humble author.)
-We’re big fans of tracking your spending because we think that tracking your spending can have a profound effect on your life.
+At Define Financial, we are big fans of tracking your spending because we think it can have a profound effect on your life.

 When you track your spending, you are empowered with the knowledge of where your money goes.
 Once you have this information, you can figure out if your spending lines up with what you value most.
-From there, you can decide to change your spending (or not).
+And from there, you can decide to change your spending (or not).

 Tracking Your Spending: A Case Study

 Here’s an example of why tracking your spending is so important.